What’s the first you think about when you see a spider? Running away? Danger? Fairies? Spiderman?

 After you open up the structure, change the coloring mode to molecule to see how many protein chains are in the structure and how they're arranged.

 |Two intertwined protein chains.
 Image made in Molecule World|

 The red object is one protein chain and the white object is another.
 If you turn the structure around, you see there are two chains wrapped around one another.
 There's kind a glob part in the middle and two sticks on either end.
 It almost looks a little like a spider when we turn it around.
 Now, change the coloring style back to element.

-The yellow atoms are sulfurs.
-They can form disulfide bonds and make proteins stronger.
+The yellow atoms that form the disulfide bond are both sulfur( Di = two).
+Disulfide bonds make proteins stronger.
 The disulfide bond, in the middle, between the two chains, helps hold the two chains together.
 If we change the coloring style to charge, we can see another interesting feature.

 It seems the residues in this protein are mostly grey (neutral), but there are a couple of cases where a blue residues (positive charge) and a red residue (negative charge) are next to each other.
 The interactions between these kinds of residues (positive and negative) are called "salt bridges."

-It turns out, as we can learn from the paper, that holding the protein in a compact shape like this, is what keeps the protein soluble.
+It turns out, as we can learn from the paper, that holding the protein in a compact shape like this, helps keep spider silk in a soluble form.
 If we color by hydrophobicity, we can see that most of the amino acids on the outside of the protein are polar.
-This property allows them to form hydrogen bonds to water.
+This property allows these amino acids to form hydrogen bonds with water.